-- 8.7.4.
-Implementation of Preparation Time - 8.7.4.1.
+8.6.4.
+Implementation of Preparation Time

+- 8.6.4.1.
 The release time per classroom teacher should be a minimum of forty-five (45) minutes to an hour per week.
-Additional preparation time should be given if possible. - 8.7.4.2.
+(See Appendix F for part-time certificated assignments.)
+Additional preparation time should be given if possible. - 8.6.4.2.
 All classroom teachers, grades K/1, 1-6, special day class teachers, SH, LH, CH, SED, PF, D/HH and K teachers with the same pupil contact time as other classroom teachers at their site are eligible for preparation time.
-Teachers who are assigned to teach a single session of Kindergarten and who are also assigned to teach ESL or other subject matter shall be provided the same allocation of preparation time as other classroom teachers at the site through appropriate scheduling of the ESL or other subject matter assignment. - 8.7.4.3.
-Visiting teachers shall be provided when preparation time teachers are absent. - 8.7.4.4.
+Teachers who are assigned to teach a single session of Kindergarten and who are also assigned to teach ESL or other subject matter shall be provided the same allocation of preparation time as other classroom teachers at the site through appropriate scheduling of the ESL or other subject matter assignment. - 8.6.4.3.
+Visiting teachers shall be provided when preparation time teachers are absent. - 8.6.4.4.
 Each site shall have a Preparation Time Advisory Committee to assist with the operation (i.e. selection, scheduling, problem solving, etc.) of this program.
-The Committee should consist of the principal, the association representative, preparation time teachers and other(s) the site deems appropriate. - 8.7.5.
-Rights of Preparation Time Teachers - 8.7.5.1.
-Normally, the preparation time teacher will provide preparation time to no more than twenty-three (23) teachers per week. - 8.7.5.2.
-Preparation time teachers have the same rights and responsibilities as other unit members. - 8.7.5.3.
-Preparation time teachers shall have the same amount of uninterrupted preparation time during the week as other eligible teachers on the staff. - 8.7.5.4.
+The Committee should consist of the principal, the association representative, preparation time teachers and other(s) the site deems appropriate.

+8.6.5.
+Rights of Preparation Time Teachers

+- 8.6.5.1.
+Normally, the preparation time teacher will provide preparation time to no more than twenty-three (23) teachers per week. - 8.6.5.2.
+Preparation time teachers have the same rights and responsibilities as other unit members. - 8.6.5.3.
+Preparation time teachers shall have the same amount of uninterrupted preparation time during the week as other eligible teachers on the staff.

+- 8.6.5.4.
 The determination of the preparation time teacher's cost center, in the case of a split assignment, shall be the site with the largest time allocation.
 If schools share a preparation time teacher on an equal basis, the cost center will be determined alphabetically (closest to the letter A).
-Disputes concerning the scheduling of preparation time teachers that cannot be resolved by affected sites shall be referred to the Elementary Preparation Time Committee for resolution.

-- 8.7.5.5.
-The site Preparation Time Advisory Committee shall give priority consideration to the unit member work space needs for the preparation time focus to be offered. - 8.7.6.
+Disputes concerning the scheduling of preparation time teachers that cannot be resolved by affected sites shall be referred to the Elementary Preparation Time Committee for resolution. - 8.6.5.5.
+The site Preparation Time Advisory Committee shall give priority consideration to the unit member work space needs for the preparation time focus to be offered. - 8.6.6.
 Modified Days.
 Elementary school preparation time will also be provided at sites where modified-week schedules are currently in place.
-During the modified days established for this purpose, the site shall not schedule required meetings or conferences. - 8.7.6.1.
-Not less than one (1) nor more than three (3) modified days per month will be set aside for elementary preparation time for a minimum of one-half (1/2) of the available modified days in a school year. - 8.7.6.2.
-The site principal will, after consultation with classroom teachers, select the modified day(s) per month to be set aside for preparation time. - 8.7.6.3.
-In elementary schools where alternative elementary preparation time exceeds time provided in this Section, the schools shall be exempt from the provisions of this Section, upon a two-thirds (2/3) vote of the certificated staff.
+During the modified days established for this purpose, the site shall not schedule required meetings or conferences. - 8.6.6.1.
+Not less than one (1) nor more than three (3) modified days per month will be set aside for elementary preparation time for a minimum of one-half (1/2) of the available modified days in a school year. - 8.6.6.2.
+The site principal will, after consultation with classroom teachers, select the modified day(s) per month to be set aside for preparation time. - 8.6.6.3.
+In elementary schools where alternative elementary preparation time exceeds time provided in this Section, the schools shall be exempt from the provisions of this Section, upon a two-thirds (2/3) secret ballot vote of the certificated staff.